rw3iss/dev-loggers/README.md

 ## Standalone Functions

-You can use standalone logging functions without creating logger instances:
+You can use simple standalone logging functions without creating logger instances, which will just format and log to the console:

 ```typescript
 import { log, warn, error } from 'dev-loggers';